-Any student who engages in sexual or gender-based harassment of anyone at school or at a school-related activity is in violation of this policy and shall be subject to disciplinary action.
-For students in grades 4-12, disciplinary action may include suspension and/or expulsion.
+Upon completion of an investigation of a sexual harassment complaint, any student found to have engaged in sexual harassment or sexual violence in violation of this policy shall be subject to disciplinary action.
+For students in grades 4-12, disciplinary action may include suspension and/or expulsion, provided that, in imposing such discipline, the entire circumstances of the incident(s) shall be taken into account.